Quick-jump to Topic category

 The ownership advantage

-The role of an owner in a family enterprise has shifted from that of previous years but remains key in transgenerational wealth creation.
 While operational involvement in a family business has declined in some cases, there's been an increase in active ownership roles collaborating with external executives.
-For a family business to continue to be its best, so too must the owners be the best they can be.
-Developing a routine for an owner strategy can help guarantee the best owner, or steward, of its business legacy from generation to generation.
+For a family business to continue to be its best, the owners must also be at their best.
+Developing a owner strategy routine can help foster the best of a business legacy from generation to generation.

 The science of neuroplasticity and change